 Observability in .NET 7 primarily relied on third-party tools.
 While effective, this approach faced challenges:

-• Vendor lock-in: Committing to specific tools restricted flexibility and potentially increased costs.
+- Vendor lock-in:ย Committing to specific tools restricted flexibility and potentially increased costs.

-• Integration overhead: Implementing and managing disparate tools added complexity to development workflows.
+- Integration overhead:ย Implementing and managing disparate tools added complexity to development workflows.

-• Standardization issues: Heterogeneous data formats hindered comprehensive analysis across tools.
+- Standardization issues:ย Heterogeneous data formats hindered comprehensive analysis across tools.

 While .NET 7 offered some built-in features like Event Tracing for Windows (ETW) instrumentation, they catered to specific scenarios and lacked broader, integrated solutions.